Dan Campbell: Detroit Lions

-2021 Season
+2021 season

-After starting the season 0–10–1, which included a 16–16 tie against the Pittsburgh Steelers in Week 9, Campbell and the Lions recorded their first victory of the season against the Minnesota Vikings during week 13.
-Quarterback Jared Goff threw the game-winning touchdown with two seconds remaining in regulation and the Lions won 29–27.
-After winning three of their final six games of the season, Campbell finished his first season with a 3–13–1 record.
+After starting the season 0–10–1, which included a 16–16 tie against the Pittsburgh Steelers in Week 9, Campbell and the Lions recorded their first victory of the season in Week 13 against the Minnesota Vikings, winning 29–27 with quarterback Jared Goff throwing the game-winning touchdown to rookie Amon-Ra St. Brown as time expired.
+After winning three of their final six games, Campbell finished his first season with a 3–13–1 record.

-2022 Season
+2022 season

-Despite a 1-6 start for the Lions, Campbell and the Lions would have a mid-season turnaround, winning eight of their next ten games finishing the season with a 9-8 record, and remaining in playoff contention until the final day of the regular season where they would be eliminated by the Seattle Seahawks.
-However the Lions clinched their first winning season since 2017 after a win over the Green Bay Packers in Week 18.
+After a 1–6 start, Campbell and the Lions had a mid-season turnaround, winning eight of their next ten games to finish the season with a 9–8 record.
+The Lions clinched their first winning season since 2017 after a win and divisional sweep over the Green Bay Packers in Week 18, knocking the Packers out of the playoffs.
+However, they themselves had been knocked out of playoff contention earlier in the day when the Seattle Seahawks defeated the Los Angeles Rams in their final game of the season, and with it the tiebreaker over the Lions.